Arcade-Project/WhatsMyName/README.md

 ## WMN ARC DB

+- [ ] solve the problem of false current_state and percentage
 - [ ] number of thread arguments
 - [ ] function to update wmn-data.json
 - [x] argparse